 The brakes require more maintenance on single-speed bikes.
 You’ll have to keep them properly adjusted and replace the pads when they wear out.
 Every couple of years, you may have to replace the cables.
 Rim brakes can cause your rims to wear slightly faster.

-You don’t have to perform brake maintenance as frequently on a fixed gear bike because you use the brakes less.
+You don’t have to perform brake maintenance as frequently on a fixed gear bicycle because you use the brakes less.
 Instead, you brake through the drivetrain.
 Some fixed gear bikes don’t even have brakes to maintain.

 In addition, single speed bikes have additional bearings in the freewheel mechanism.
 These require minimal maintenance but there is maintenance involved.

-Single speed bikes don’t give you as much feedback from the road
+8. Single speed bikes don’t give you as much feedback from the road

 When you ride a single speed, you can’t feel the terrain under you quite as well because the rear wheel can move independently from the cranks, thanks to the freewheel mechanism.
 For example, when you hit a bump or incline and the rear wheel slows down, you can’t really feel it.
 As a result, you may not feel as connected to the bike while riding a single speed with a freewheel.
 This can make it a bit harder to maintain traction while riding on loose surfaces.

-Flip Flop Hub: Another Option
+Flip-Flop Hub: Another Option

-A flip flop hub gives you the option to ride either fixed gear or with a freewheel on the same bike.
+A flip-flop hub gives you the option to ride either fixed gear or with a freewheel on the same bike.
 Flip flop hubs have a single cog on either side of the rear wheel.
 One side has a fixed cog.
 The other side has a freewheel cog.

 You choose which cog you want to use.
 It’s like having two bikes in one.
 Most off-the-shelf fixed gear bikes come with a flip flop hub.
 It’s the best of both worlds.